jamnguyen/dev-notes/README.md

 # dev-notes

-Useful/interesting snippets and notes.
+Some useful/interesting snippets and notes.
 Hopefully. 🥹